-In period T=0, nature moves and structural conditions $\varphi^I, \varphi^P$ are realized that can make it easier or more difficult for the political challenger to engage in ideational politics.
+In period T=0, nature moves and structural conditions $\varphi^I, \varphi^P$ are realised that can make it easier or more difficult for the political challenger to engage in ideational politics.
 The political incumbent observes these structural conditions and takes a costly action c(b) with the aim of making it more difficult for the political challenger to be successful in discovering a meme.

-In the first period T=1 a political challenger is (randomly) chosen from the set of individuals who are rich (i.e. belong to the rich group R).
-This political challenger observes the realization of $\beta$ as well as structural conditions and evaluates how much (if any) resources to allocate to 'discovering' either an identity meme or a policy meme or both.
-However, he is willing to incur the fixed cost of discovering an identity meme, only if there exists a 'marker' (in this case the ethnic marker B or W) that satisfies (a)-(c), where:
+In the first period T = 1 a political challenger is (randomly) chosen from the set of individuals who are rich (i.e. belong to the rich group R).
+This political challenger observes the realization of $\beta$ as well as structural conditions and evaluates how much (if any) resources to allocate to "discover" (with probability i) an identity meme and/or (with probability p) a policy meme.
+Depending on whether an identity and/or policy meme are discovered, there will be a (i) shift in voter preferences as ethnicity becomes an "active" characteristic that affects individual payoffs, (ii) shift in beliefs about the likelihood that the underlying state of the world is $S_1$ .